thumbnail image

 Funding

-Wide range of loan amount amounts tailored to meet business owners specific needs.
+A wide range of loan amount amounts tailored to meet business owners' specific needs.

 Economic Development for a Growing Economy Tax Credit

 Provides annual corporate tax credits to qualifying businesses.
 Initial qualification criteria require certain job creation and project investment requirements for businesses with 100 or fewer employees.
-The non- refundable income tax credit is equal to 50% of the income tax withholdings of new job created in the state.
+The non-refundable income tax credit is equal to 50% of the income tax withholdings of new jobs created in the state.
 This percentage increases to 75% if the business expansion project is located in an “underserved area” census tract.

 https://www2.illinois.gov/dceo/ExpandRelocate/Incentives/Pages/EDGE.aspx